Kartoplia1/SelfAssessment/Skills/JavaScript.md

   - yield
   - await
   - template literal
-  - strict mode
+  - strict mode 👂 heard
   - delete
   - in
   - super
-  - Symbol
+  - Symbol 👂 heard
   - Reflect
 - Statements
   - if 🖐️ used
   - while 🖐️ used
   - do..while 🖐️ used
   - for 🖐️ used
-  - for..in
+  - for..in 🖐️ used
-  - for..of
+  - for..of 🖐️ used
   - for await
   - throw 🖐️ used
   - break 🖐️ used